Dwight Peck's personal Web site

 On 29 November, we persuaded Professor Pirri to leave off his class preparations for an afternoon and splash his way up to Mont Pelè with us.

 We're trying to bushwhack our way over to the next mountain, the unnamed 1515m bulge between Pelé and Mont Sâla -- we've got lost and wandered about alone here until dark many times in the past, so this time we've entrusted the route-finding to Dr Pirri.
-Who's beginning to seem hesitant.
+Who's becoming more hesitant.

 By bushwhacking the paths of least resistance, we've wandered down into the cliffs along the front of the range, and missed our next mountain completely, so perhaps toiling reluctantly back up will help.